 Pronunciation (sign description): Two "1" hands or index fingers apart in space with palms facing each other converge toward each other till both forefingers meet.
 Make sure that thumb is closed like a fist.

 Usage examples: "nice to meet you" in greeting or introduction, "I'd like to meet you again."
+Be sure to inflect the ASL verb for "MEET-you".

 The ASL verb "meet" can be inflected and/or pluralized in several meanings.
 E.g. MEET-you+ ("meet you two" or "meet both of you"), "love to meet many people", etc.